JOIN OUR MAILING LIST

 The Love Witch is a 2016 film written and directed by Anna Biller.
 It stars Samantha Robinson, Gian Keys, Laura Waddell, Jeffrey Vincent Parise, Jared Sanford, Robert Seeley and Jennifer Ingrum.

 The storyline is based on Elaine, a beautiful young witch who start a new life after the death of her husband Jerry.
 She uses spells and magic to get men to fall in love with her with disastrous results.

-It is highly stylised with elaborate set and costume design and a colour palette to match the aesthetic of Technicolor and emulate the style of classic Hollywood films.
-For the driving scenes, rear projection photography was used to give glamor to the lead actress, and in tribute to the opening of the Hitchcock movie The Birds.
+It is highly stylised with an elaborate set and costume design and a colour palette to match the aesthetic of Technicolor and emulate the style of classic Hollywood films.
+For the driving scenes, rear-projection photography was used to give glamour to the lead actress, and in tribute to the opening of the Hitchcock movie The Birds.